nojronatron/nojronatron.github.io/README.md

 [ ] Interfaces
 [ ] Proper and efficient installation of a specified JDK in Linux
 [ ] When and why would I choose to develop in Java vs C# or Python?
+[ ] Trees and Decision Trees have perplexed me for a while I'd like to get over that

 ## Advanced Software Development